 Amsterdam: Cornelius Nicolai, 1606.
-THIRD EDITION.
+Five parts in one. oblong 8vo. [xvi], 679, pp. THIRD EDITION.
 Allegorical engraved title and 174 engraved maps.
 Contemporary vellum, ties present; old light dampstain extending from upper margin affecting a number of leaves.
 Significant early annotations to numerous leaves and rear endpapers.
 Item #16103

 Bertius’ Tabularum geographicarum was the finest and most important edition of the Caert thresoor, Barent Langenes’ miniature atlas first published in 1598.
 Langenes (fl.
 1598-1610) was a publisher in Middelburg and most likely the author of the text of the well-known and popular work that set the standard for the miniature atlas.
 Bertius’ revised Latin text and Ptolemaic arrangement first appeared in 1600 and remained influential throughout the following century.
 All of the maps are up to date, and of particular interest is the fact that the text is geared toward the specific maps as opposed to reciting general information.
 The fifth part of the present edition features 15 maps devoted to America, including Mexico, Cuba and Jamaica, the Yucatan, Hispaniola, Peru and Brazil, among others.